Bleeding gums? Here’s what to do

 Bleeding gums: Causes

 Your gums can suddenly start to bleed after brushing or flossing for several reasons.
 You aren’t on top of your dental hygiene routine, you lack some vitamins or there can be more deep-rooted issues at hand.
-Bleeding gums, like receding gums, can possibly be an early warning sign of more serious dental problems such as an excessive buildup of plaque which leads to gum disease.
+Bleeding gums, like receding gums, can possibly be an early warning sign of more serious dental problems such as an excessive buildup of plaque which leads to gum disease, or gingivitis.

 The most common causes for soreness and bleeding gums are: